Print This Page

 From this experience, Mr. Norwillo has developed a specialty in the labor and employment legal challenges facing the construction industry and contingent employers, specifically those funded and directed by organized labor, and he is a frequent lecturer on these topics.
 A highlight of successful reported cases includes Chao v.
 Tradesmen International, Inc., 310 F.3d 904 (6 th Cir.
 2002); Tradesmen International, Inc. v.
 NLRB, 275 F.3d 1137 (D.C.
 Cir.
 2002); and Tradesmen International, Inc., 338 NLRB No. 49 (2002).

-Mr. Norwillo earned a B.S., summa cum laude, in Economics at King’s College in Wilkes-Barre, Pennsylvania and his J.D., with honors, at The George Washington University – The National Law Center.
-He is admitted to practice in Ohio and New York; U.S. District Courts for the Northern and Southern Districts of Ohio; the U.S. Court of Appeals for the 4th, 6th, and 7th Circuits; and the Ohio Supreme Court.
+Mr. Norwillo was selected for inclusion in the 2015 Ohio Super Lawyers® List, with recognition granted to fewer than 5% of attorneys in the state.
+He earned a B.S., summa cum laude, in Economics at King’s College in Wilkes-Barre, Pennsylvania and his J.D., with honors, at The George Washington University – The National Law Center.
+Mr. Norwillo is admitted to practice in Ohio and New York; U.S. District Courts for the Northern and Southern Districts of Ohio; the U.S. Court of Appeals for the Fourth, Sixth, and Seventh Circuits; the Ohio Supreme Court; and the U.S. Supreme Court.

 Education & Bar Admissions